Skip to main contentSkip to footer

 Data residency

-Google Cloud Run · europe-west2 (London, UK).
-Hosting and stored data stay in the UK/EEA; code and context sent to architect.validate / architect.certify are processed by OpenAI (US) as a sub-processor under the EU Standard Contractual Clauses and UK Addendum (no-training).
+Google Cloud Run (compute) and Cloud SQL (data at rest, the database and its backups) · europe-west2 (London, UK).
+The database and its backups are kept in the UK/EEA; code and context sent to architect.validate / architect.certify are processed by OpenAI (US) as a sub-processor under the EU Standard Contractual Clauses and UK Addendum (no-training).

 Zero training policy